adobe/aepsdk-sample-app-android/README.md

 - Import the Sample-App/settings.gradle file into Android Studio.
 - Run Android `app` on the emulator or on real device.

+## Documentation
+Follow the [documentation](Documentation/README.md) for using the messaging features.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.